vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 sudo chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs
 ```

-### git
+### Git

 It goes without saying you're going to use source control and it's probably going to be git which is good because it's basically required to use PagodaBox.
-It's not *actually* required, but this tutorial assumes it's "The Way™"
+It's not *actually* required, but this tutorial assumes it's "The Way™".
+Make sure you're in the root of your project and run:

 ```
 $ git init
 ```

-Symfony comes with a preconfigured .gitignore so your first commit should capture the initial state of the repository after installing via Composer.
+Symfony comes with a preconfigured .gitignore so your first commit should capture the initial state of your applicaiton after installation is complete.

 ```
 $ git add .
-$ git commit -m 'First'
+$ git commit -m 'Fresh Symfony 2.3.3'
 ```
 ### Add symlink option in composer.json

-This is one of those optional but is so good it should almost be default (it's probably Windows fault it's not) since it cuts down on redundant storage and directory parity.
-Each time you add a Bundle, which is Symfony's word for a module/package/installable-dependency, you'll often need to install it's assets and using symlinks means we don't have to re-install a Bundles assets if they change.
+This is one of those optional but it's so good it should almost be default (it's probably Windows fault it's not).
+This will cut down on redundant storage and easier directory parity.
+Say what?
+Basically each time you add a new Bundle - Symfony's word for a module or code package — you'll often need to install it's assets and using symlinks means we only have to "install" a Bundles assets once, not each time they change.

 In `composer.json` you'll see an "extra" section, add the following value pair (don't forget your JSON commas!):